 try to be a brand, a thought leader or anything else.
 Be human.”

 Two words.
 It really is that simple: “Be human.”
-The potential perfect path through every situation may not always be open to you.
-But approaching it with the right principles will dramatically improve your chances.
+The potential perfect path through every situation may not always be visible to you.
+But approaching it with the right principles will dramatically improve your chances of success.

 Drop the act.